 Before we get to talking about the 1936 adaptation of Show Boat, let’s give a little bit of context.
 Show Boat was first written as a novel in 1926 by Edna Ferber, and then was adapted into a stage production a year later by Oscar Hammerstein and Jerome Kern.
 The musical became an instant smash success, noted for its lavish production and musical numbers as well as the way it combined its spectacle with more serious social issues.
 It was considered ground-breaking in the fact that is commonly known as the first racially integrated musical.
 Yet, despite the musical’s forward-thinking ideas, subsequent revivals of the musical have been met with some controversy over the years, since like pretty much anything from 1927, the musical’s depiction of race doesn’t exactly hold up.

 This then gives Magnolia the chance to become the star of the boat’s shows, while she becomes more and more romantically involved with Gaylord Ravenal (Allan Jones), another performer who has recently come aboard the show boat.
-Some years go by, and after Gaylord and Magnolia marry, they move to Chicago and have a child while Gaylord lives off of being a gambler, apparently.
-Anyways, Gay (which unsurprisingly is short for Gaylord) loses a bunch of his money and is forced to leave Magnolia to raise the child alone.
+Some years go by, and after Gaylord and Magnolia marry, they move to Chicago and have a child while Gaylord lives off of being a gambler.
+Gay (short for Gaylord) then loses a bunch of his money and is forced to leave Magnolia to raise the child alone.
 She ends up at an audition where Julie has reappeared, and Magnolia gets the part by performing one of the songs Julie taught her, which leads to Magnolia experiencing tremendous success on the stage in New York.

 The other stand-out numbers that highlight the film’s (for the 1930s) diversity involve Joe’s wife Queenie (played by Academy-Award winner, Hattie McDaniel) and the musical’s mix of more western styles of music with more blues- and jazz- influenced sounds.
 It’s somewhat ironic that this story does touch on the idea of cultural appropriation, considering the way that Magnolia uses her knowledge and proximity to “negro music” to further her career, while the musical’s songs themselves indulge appropriation.
 I say “ironic” because I’m not entirely sure that the film is actually aware of this idea being present in the material, but it’s not surprising that more recent iterations of the stage production have leaned into these ideas about cultural appropriation.